coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 		- Secondly, because while the frequency class is constructed so that all the words have the same frequency, the busywords are by definition non-conforming.
 	- However, Z scores are fairly robust and this is an acceptable technique for isolating anomalies.
  	- The average Z is 0, by definition (Z can be positive or negative), and the higher the Z, the less likely that a large value is just random variation.
 Any statistics book will give a fuller explanation.
-- This is useful for detecting anomalies because
+- This is useful for detecting anomalies because:
 	- A Z score beyond 4.0 would be expected by random chance no more than about once per cycle if all words in the frequency class were arriving at their normal background rate.
 A Z of 5.0 or greater would almost never occur.
+	- Only tokens that are used far beyond their normal rate will cause such high Z scores in the three counter sets.
 	- By choosing our Z cut-off, we can adjust how freakishly un-random a count has to be for us to treat it as "busy."
+	- A visual indicator that this works is that the negative half of the resulting Z's are all in the expected range, and as one would expect, the positive half contains a sprinkling of extraordinary values, even into two digits.

 One of the configuration parameters is an F-length array of Z-values, one for each frequency class (as some classes tend to have more natural volatility than others.)